AppDevOrganization/5A6-group-project/README.md

 Bank App
 ## Goal
 To create a bank application for users to manage their money.
 It will feature an account for users to hold their money and a withdrawal feature to take out money.
+- Multiple accounts (checkings, savings)
+- Make scheduled payments (Ex.: Rent)
+- Available to have credit cards to make payments with credit limit and available credits
 ## Quick-start
 1) In the main branch of the 5A6-group-project repo, click the green 'Code' button.
 2) Press 'Download ZIP', and afterwards unzip wherever you wish (but remember where).